impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 Lastly, we call `resolve_link "$name"` to see whether the filename stored in `"$name"` is a symlink or not.
 Now we see our `resolve_link` function in-use.

-If the file represented by `"$name"` is a symlink, then we store the name of the file it points to in `path` and perform another iteration of the `while` loop (since `[ -n "$path" ]` is still true as long as `path` is non-empty).
-If it's not a symlink, `resolve_link "$name"` will return an empty string, the `while` condition will become falsy, and we will exit out of the loop.
+If the file represented by `"$name"` is a symlink, then we:

+ - store the name of the file it points to in `path`, and
+ - perform another iteration of the `while` loop (since `[ -n "$path" ]` is still true as long as `path` is non-empty).

+If it's not a symlink, then:

+ - `resolve_link "$name"` will return an empty string,
+ - the `while` condition will become falsy, and
+ - we will exit out of the loop.

 At this point, we can conclude that the `abs_dirname` function declared in the `else` block is functionally equivalent to the same function declared in the `if` block, in which case the goal is to resolve any symlinks to their canonical, non-symlink file.